Team-BHP > Motorbikes

 Ceat secura sport for the front.
 The vertigo is tubeless and to protect against puncture, add slime.
 This was what I was advised by a rally bred brother of mine.
 I am also in fray for the Ladakh circuit this August.

-unk9ja is offline (1) Thanks
+unk9ja is online now (1) Thanks

 Old 26th May 2014, 21:39 #2396